sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 #### Seed Storage

-By default the CLI will not save any seed that is executed.
+By default, the CLI will not save any seed that is executed.
 If you choose to change this behavior (!), you can use `seederStorage` in the configuration file to change the storage type.
 If you choose `json`, you can specify the path of the file using `seederStoragePath` or the CLI will write to the file `sequelize-data.json`.
 If you want to keep the information in the database, using `sequelize`, you can specify the table name using `seederStorageTableName`, or it will default to `SequelizeData`.

 ```json
 {